The University of Illinois has over 100 different student organizations! Many HDFS majors are members and leaders of these exciting clubs.

 Twice voted the Best Student Club in the College of ACES, the Human Interest Professions Club provides students with opportunities to volunteer in the community, enhance their leadership skills, and develop as professionals through mentorship.
 Originally organized for students majoring in Human Development and Family Studies, the HIP Club has grown to involve students from many different human services-related majors across the entire UIUC campus.
 The HIP Club's forte is volunteer work and organized events with people in the community.
 Members volunteer at local soup kitchens and nursing homes, support area charities, and participate in events to raise awareness of children's issues.
 Each year the club sponsors a Halloween party for children at Carle Foundation Hospital in Urbana.
 HIP Club members are also prominent in College of ACES’ activities, including Explore ACES and the College's leadership development programs.
-The club's faculty advisor is Debra Medlyn.
+The club's faculty advisor is Dr. Linlin Yao.

 The UIUC Child Life Association is an organization for students looking to go into the field of Child Life – working with children and their families in hospital settings.
 The club works to prepare students for their future careers by explaining and helping them prepare for practicums, internships, and exams.
 Additionally, the club provides students with the opportunity to travel to different Children's Hospitals for Child Life conferences in order to become more educated about the field.
 The club helps out in the community as well, by hosting a Halloween party on the Pediatrics Unit at Carle Hospital, volunteering at the Ronald McDonald house in Chicago, helping the Child Life Specialist at Carle Hospital promote Pediatrics Month, and more.
 We also provide students with the opportunity to volunteer at Crisis Nursery.
 The club is a great way to get involved and become educated with the Child Life field.
 Child Life Association members are also prominent in College of ACES activities, including Explore ACES and the College's leadership development programs.
-The club's faculty advisor is Debra Medlyn.
-The 2017-2018 president is Bridget Turro.
+The club's faculty advisor is Emily Hurth.
+The 2019-2020 president is Sandra Yamin.

 For more information, please see the HDFS Ambassadors’ website.